jmelahman/monorepo/README.md

 A Python library for generating platform-specific tags for Golang packages and binaries.

-## Overview

-`manygo` provides utilities to help with packaging and distributing Golang applications, with a focus on generating accurate Python platform tags for cross-platform compatibility.

 ## Features

 - Convert Golang platform identifiers (GOOS and GOARCH) to Python platform tags
-- Support for multiple architectures and operating systems
-- Helpful for creating wheel distributions and managing platform-specific builds

 ## Installation